Docs

 Run history lives on the site detail panel: open the card, scroll the activity list, and you'll see every claim with timestamps, the resulting balance, and a log download for the curious.

-A persona is one real person's set of accounts across the catalog: one gains.com login, one chumba login, and so on.
-Most people only need one persona.
+A player is one real person and their set of site accounts: one gains.com login, one chumba login, and so on.
+Most people start as a single player.

 Sweep Collector is local-first.
 The split between what's stored on the server and what stays on your machine: